Osmoregulation: Regulators and conformers

 Two major types of osmoregulation are osmoconformers and osmoregulators.
 Osmoconformers match their body osmolarity to their environment actively or passively.
 Most marine invertebrates are osmoconformers, although their ionic composition may be different from that of seawater.
 In a strictly osmoregulating animal, the amounts of internal salt and water are held relatively constant in the face of environmental changes.
 It requires that intake and outflow of water and salts be equal over an extended period of time.

 Organisms that maintain an internal osmolarity different from the medium in which they are immersed have been termed osmoregulators.
 They tightly regulate their body osmolarity, maintaining constant internal conditions.
 They are more common in the animal kingdom.
 Osmoregulators actively control salt concentrations despite the salt concentrations in the environment.
 An example is freshwater fish.
 The gills actively uptake salt from the environment by the use of mitochondria-rich cells.
 Water will diffuse into the fish, so it excretes a very hypotonic (dilute) urine to expel all the excess water.
 A marine fish has an internal osmotic concentration lower than that of the surrounding seawater, so it tends to lose water and gain salt.
 It actively excretes salt out from the gills.
 Most fish are stenohaline, which means they are restricted to either salt or fresh water and cannot survive in water with a different salt concentration than they are adapted to.
 However, some fish show an ability to effectively osmoregulate across a broad range of salinities; fish with this ability are known as euryhaline species, e.g., flounder.
 Flounder have been observed to inhabit two disparate environments—marine and fresh water—and it is inherent to adapt to both by bringing in behavioral and physiological modifications.

 Some marine fish, like sharks, have adopted a different, efficient mechanism to conserve water, i.e., osmoregulation.
 They retain urea in their blood in relatively higher concentration.
-Urea damages living tissues so, to cope with this problem, some fish retain trimethylamine oxide.
-This provides a better solution to urea's toxicity.
+Urea damages living tissues so, to cope with this problem, some fish retain trimethylamine oxide, which helps to counteract urea's destabilizing effects on cells.
 Sharks, having slightly higher solute concentration (i.e., above 1000 mOsm which is sea solute concentration), do not drink water like fresh water fish.